mikolaj44/nail-disease-detection-app/README.md

-# Aplikacja do wczesnego wykrywania chorób płytki paznokcia

-Stworzona w ramach koła naukowego "Praktyka"
+# App designed for preliminary detection of nail diseases

+Created as part of the "Practice" student research group

+## Used technologies and AI models:
+- Flutter
+- YOLOv8 Nano model

-# TODO (randomly-ish ordered):
+## What still needs to be done (randomly-ish ordered):

 Buttons in main menu need to be scaled properly to fit

-The navigation bar needs to be refactored (list of classes and taking an integer index as a parameter to switch), slide animations are needed, right now it just jumps weirdly
+The navigation bar needs to be refactored (list of classes and taking an integer index as a parameter to switch), slide animations are needed

-An indicator for the currently active page on the navigation bar would probably be useful
+An indicator for the currently active page on the navigation bar would be useful

-Add the translations (easy_localization)

 Fix the focus problem on camera view